chef-boneyard/chef-web-docs-2016/includes_api_cookbooks_site/includes_api_cookbooks_endpoint_universe_get.rst

 **Response**

-The response will return an embedded hash, with the name of each cookbook as a top level key.
-Each cookbook will list out all of its versions, along with version specific information including a list of all its dependencies.
+The response will return an embedded hash, with the name of each cookbook as a top-level key.
+Each cookbook will list each version, along with its location information and dependencies:

 .. code-block:: ruby